ameligy/ameligy.github.io/mpp-reflections.md

 title: "MPP Reflections"
 permalink: /mpp-reflections/
 ---
-A reverse chronological list of reflection posts from my MPP.
+A reverse chronological list of reflection posts from my one-year University of Calgary MPP program.

 ---